ksu-cs-textbooks/cc210/content/02-data-types-math/08-java/02-numbers.md

 Since the `int` data type is larger than the `byte` data type, the compiler will give us an error stating that we might lose data when we perform that conversion.
 Of course, if we reverse the `int` and `byte` data types, and try to assign a `byte` to and `int`, it will work just fine.

 In general, we should try to avoid this problem by redesigning our program to eliminate the need to store a variable in a smaller type, but sometimes it is necessary.
-Do do this, we'll need to _cast_ the value to the correct data type.
+To do this, we'll need to _cast_ the value to the correct data type.
 Let's update the example above:

 ```java
 int x = 120;